kmahyyg/cramc/README.md

 > Today is 2025!
 Why are you still writing such a thing?
 >> Because some "AI-Native" and "Advanced" EDR/NGAV we use can't prevent infection.
 Then file got blocked by our storage service provider make our operation a disaster.

-# Components

-- Scanner: Provided by Yara-X/Yara
-- Cleaner: Written by myself using C-Sharp

 # Usage

 - At Least Windows 10.